Plan availability | All plan types with varying limitations |

 Keep in mind that running the automation action as configured will result in actual updates to your base, so think of any downstream impacts that could cause before running a test in this way.

-If you have access to the sandbox feature, then it’s a good idea to use that functionality to prevent accidental effects from occurring.
+If you have access to the sandbox feature, use it to prevent accidental effects from occurring.

-Edit token - This option allows you to replace the current token with another token from a previous automation step.
+Edit token - Replace the current token with another token from a previous automation step.

-Modify - There are 5 options that you can use to format the token’s values:
+Modify - 5 options that you can use to format the token’s values:

 Uppercase - All letters in a string will be capitalized.